irrfannazir/pekDeck-server/README.md

                         -------------           -------------

 ```

+Network Handling (neth.h)
+It includes functions for initialization, network cleanup, create and closing socket with basic system headers for the network.

 A single-threaded TCP server that handles thousands of concurrent clients, processes requests via a thread pool, and supports runtime extension through dynamically loaded plugins.